Home

 Angel by Ercole Ferrata on the façade of S. Andrea della Valle

-S. Ignazio - Transept - Pairs of angels by (left) Bernardino Ludovisi and (right) Pietro Bracci.
+S. Ignazio - Altars in the transept: pairs of angels by (left) Bernardino Ludovisi and (right) Pietro Bracci

 In the first half of the XVIIIth century the pattern of the angels was slightly modified: they became more effeminate and more revealing, with the dress falling in a simpler way and in some cases being so adherent to the body to become transparent.
 Bernardino Ludovisi and Pietro Bracci worked together in the decoration of Fontana di Trevi and in the altars of the transept of S. Ignazio.

 Neoclassicist artists were not very keen to portray angels, a subject thought to be extraneous to the classical world (although Thanatos was often portrayed as an angel: see the relief at the base of Antoninus Pius' column).
-The wing of the angel (1828) by Giuseppe de Fabris in S. Andrea della Valle does not seem to belong to the Canovian body of the angel.
-A totally different angel was imagined in 1915 by Adolfo Apolloni for the monument to a member of the Chigi family in S. Maria del Popolo.
+A totally different angel was imagined by Adolfo Apolloni for the monument to a member of the Chigi family at S. Maria del Popolo.
 The very long wing and the hair are a reminiscence of Renaissance paintings.

 Other pages dealing with Baroque sculpture: